Jorgelzn/UAV-3D-Reconstruction/README.md

-# UAV-3D-Reconstruction
+# ARID: Aerial Reconstruction with Intelligent Drones
-In this project we have the goal of generating 3d models and mapping tools from data obtained with UAVs simulated in airsim
+With ARID we are creating a workflow for generating 3d models using drones simulated in Airsim